 6.6.1 Applicability to language

 The vulnerabilities identified in ISO/IEC TR 62443-1:2019 clause 6.6 apply to Python, except those related to integer-based conversions since Python seamlessly handles integers as described below:

-Python converts numbers to a common type before performing any arithmetic operations.
-The common type is coerced using the following rules as defined in clause 3.7 of the Python standard (https://docs.python.org/release/3.8.4/reference/expressions.html)
+Python has updated how it handles coercion and instead of using the “lifting” technique that brings operands to a common type, it leaves the handling of different operand types to the operation.
+If a style slot is incapable of handling an argument type combination, the Py_NotImplemented singleton signals the caller that the operation is not implemented for the type combination.
+This signals the caller to try other operation slots until it finds one that is compatible with the type combination being implemented.
+If there are no compatible combinations found, a TypeError exception is raised.

+Native Python numerical types are converted using the following rules:

 If either argument is a complex number, the other is converted to the complex type otherwise, if either argument is a floating point number, the other is converted to floating point.

 Otherwise, both must be plain integers and no conversion is necessary.